-This topic describes how each AppLocker Windows PowerShell cmdlet can help you administer your AppLocker application control policies in Windows Server 2012 and Windows 8.
+This topic for IT professionals describes how each AppLocker Windows PowerShell cmdlet can help you administer your AppLocker application control policies.

 The five AppLocker cmdlets are designed to streamline the administration of an AppLocker policy.
 They can be used to help create, test, maintain, and troubleshoot an AppLocker policy.
 The cmdlets are intended to be used in conjunction with the AppLocker user interface that is accessed through the Microsoft Management Console (MMC) snap-in extension to the Local Security Policy snap-in and Group Policy Management Console.

 To edit or update a Group Policy Object (GPO) by using the AppLocker cmdlets, you must have Edit Setting permission.
 By default, members of the Domain Admins group, the Enterprise Admins group, and the Group Policy Creator Owners group have this permission.
 To perform tasks by using the Local Security policy snap-in, you must be a member of the local Administrators group, or equivalent, on the computer.

 The Get-AppLockerFileInformation cmdlet retrieves the AppLocker file information from a list of files or from an event log.
 File information that is retrieved can include publisher information, file hash information, and file path information.

 File information from an event log may not contain all of these fields.
 Files that are not signed do not have any publisher information.

 The Set-AppLockerPolicy cmdlet sets the specified GPO to contain the specified AppLocker policy.
 If no Lightweight Directory Access Protocol (LDAP) is specified, the local GPO is the default.